rafid29mehda/IELTS-Study-Bot/Writing/Task 2 Template.md

 **Example 2:** While it is true that exams motivate students, it should not be forgotten that they can cause anxiety.

+## Template 8

+While the idea of .......... is appealing, it requires careful consideration due to the potential risks associated with it, such as .......... .

+**Example 1:** While the idea of globalization is appealing, it requires careful consideration due to the potential risks associated with it, such as cultural erosion and economic inequality.

+**Example 2:** While the idea of universal healthcare is appealing, it requires careful consideration due to the potential risks associated with it, such as increased taxes and system inefficiencies.

 # Body Paragraph Templates